Skip to content

 What file formats are preferred for artwork?

-Preferred artwork format: Adobe Illustrator vector files (.ai).
+• Preferred: Adobe Illustrator vector files (.ai)

 What is a print plate?